Stuart Forster heads to the Gaspésie region of Quebec, Canada, to visit the Géoparc de Percé UNESCO Global Geopark.

 The Géoparc de Percé

 In April 2018 the Géoparc de Percé (Percé Geopark) was named a UNESCO Global Geopark.
-That designation and developments within the 555 square kilometre (214 square miles) park are helping to raise the profile of Percé and encouraging visitors to the Land’s End region of Gaspésie to stay longer.
+That designation and developments within the 555-square-kilometre (214-square-mile) park are helping to raise the profile of Percé and encouraging visitors to the Land’s End region of Gaspésie to stay longer.

 Look at a map of Canada and you’ll see that the Gaspé Peninsula juts into the Bay of St Lawrence like the claw of a crab.
 It protrudes over the top of New Brunswick, a couple of hundred kilometres north of Nova Scotia.